yuhengr/tp/docs/UserGuide.md

 Examples:
 ` checkpoint 5 ` will set a goal of 5 questions and the user will get a congratulatory message after reaching this goal by attempting customised questions.

+> **NOTE:**
+>
+> Checkpoint can only be set for custom mode.
+> Suppose you set checkpoint as 2.
+The program will only count the number of attempted questions in custom mode.

 ### 12. Clear progress: `clear`